Unlike other Ehrlich Reagent LSD Test Kit providers we provide you with everything you need to identify mushrooms, LSD, DMT and more.

 The Ehrlich Reagent is a drip LSD test kit that is commonly used to determine the identity of certain substances.
 This reagent test determines the presence, however not the quality or purity, or certain substances.
 For example, if someone wanted to test what they thought was LSD, they would use the Ehrlich Reagent and it would turn purple.

 A negative result means that the drug is not present, whereas a positive result means that it is present in the sample.
-When using this reagent, make sure that you use our downloadable charts with accurate results.
+When using this reagent, ensure that you use our downloadable charts with accurate results.
 The Ehrlich reagent will detect indoles such as LSD even in products of low quality, making it a useful way to identify counterfeit drugs and products.

 Finally, observe the color change immediately and use the chart supplied to evaluate the results.